MXHX7199/MXHX7199.github.io/_pages/about.md

 ---

 ### 🔥 Recruitment
-Our [team](https://acalab.sjtu.edu.cn/CN/Default.aspx) is actively seeking self-motivated **PhD, Master, and Undergraduate students** who are interested in Computer Architecture, Efficient AI acceleration, and PIM Design.
+Our [team](https://www.cs.sjtu.edu.cn/yjjg/818.html) is actively seeking self-motivated **PhD, Master, and Undergraduate students** interested in Computer Architecture, Efficient AI acceleration, and PIM Design.
 If you are interested, please [email me](mailto:liufangxin@sjtu.edu.cn) your CV.

 ---